imazen/resizer-web/content/plugins/azurereader2.md

 **AzureReader2 supports the Azure SDK V2.0 and requires .NET 4.0 instead of .NET 3.5.
 Many thanks to Marcus Briggs for his invaluable help in getting this released quickly.**

+Also, Chris Skardon has [posted a nice walkthrough on using AzureReader2](http://geekswithblogs.net/cskardon/archive/2013/02/26/imageresizer-azurereader2-and-wellhellip-azure-duh.aspx)

 Allows images located in an Azure Blobstore to be read, processed, resized, and served.
 Requests for unmodified images get redirected to the blobstore itself.

 ## Installation